susantabiswas/Word-Prediction-Ngram/README.md

 # <u>Word-Prediction-Ngram</u>
-<h3>Next Word Prediction using n-gram Probabilistic Model.
+### Next Word Prediction using n-gram Probabilistic Model.
 Various jupyter notebooks are there using different Language Models for next word Prediction.
 <br>